kosar/responses_api/README.md

 - `response.web_search_call.completed`: Web search completed
 - `response.web_search_call.failed`: Web search operation failed

+*NOTE:* At the time of this wriitng, not all the web search events appear in the event traffic.
+Not clear why, yet.

 Each event includes timestamps and elapsed time information, allowing you to track the duration of each step in the response generation process.

 ### Web Search Feature